LARM Investigations in Interior Finnmark 1: The Kárášjohka/Karasjok Region

 Tromsø Museum – The University Museum, UIT - The Arctic University of Norway

-Marianne Skandfer is Professor of Archaeology at The University Museum and Academy of Arts at UiT – The Arctic University of Norway, Tromsø.
-Her research focuses on hunter-gatherer knowledge acquisition and transmission, specifically prehistoric technology transmission and resource management, including human-animal socialities.
-She has published several papers on, among other subjects, early ceramic technology, material culture and identity, and human-animal relations in northern, prehistoric, hunter-gatherer societies.
-She is currently primary investigator in a project looking at demography and settlement in Stone Age North Norway.
+Marianne Skandfer is Professor of Archaeology at the Arctic University Museum at UiT –The Arctic University of Norway, Tromsø.
+Her research interest focus is on hunter-gatherer knowledge acquisition and transmission, specifically on prehistoric technology transmission and resource management including human–animal socialities.
+She initiated the LARM project, and has published several papers on, among other subjects, early ceramic technology, material culture and identity, and human–animal relations in northern, prehistoric, hunter-gatherer societies.
+She is currently primary investigator in a project looking at demography and settlement in Stone Age northern Norway.

 Description